Welcome to The Dental CATS Service

 Will my treatment be done at my first appointment?

 This depends on the type of treatment that your dentist is requesting.
 Sometimes we can do the treatment “on the day” sometimes the first appointment is a consultation.
+If you have been referred for sedation you will always have a consultation first.
 Our highly-trained staff will answer any questions that you may have in advance of your appointment.